UCMJ Article 112a

 3. wrongfully uses or possesses a false or unauthorized military or official pass, permit, discharge certificate, or identification card, knowing that the pass, permit, discharge certificate, or identification card is false or unauthorized.

-In order to be prosecuted for the wrongful making, altering, counterfeiting, or tampering with a military or official pass, permit, discharge certificate, or identification card the prosecution must demonstrate the accused:
+To be prosecuted for the wrongful making, altering, counterfeiting, or tampering with a military or official pass, permit, discharge certificate, or identification card, the prosecution must demonstrate the accused:

-1. wrongfully and falsely made, altered, counterfeited, or tampered with a certain military or official pass, permit, discharge certificate, or identification card; and
+1. wrongfully and falsely made, altered, counterfeited, or tampered with a specific military or official pass, permit, discharge certificate, or identification card; and

-2. knew that the pass, permit, discharge certificate, or identification card was false or unauthorized.
+2. knew the pass, permit, discharge certificate, or identification card was false or unauthorized.

 Wrongful sale, gift, loan, or disposition of a military or official pass, permit, discharge certificate, or identification card is applicable if it can be proven:

-1. the accused wrongfully sold, gave, loaned, or disposed of a certain military or official pass, permit, discharge certificate, or identification card;
+1. the accused wrongfully sold, gave, loaned, or disposed of a particular military or official pass, permit, discharge certificate, or identification card;

 2. the pass, permit, discharge certificate, or identification card was false or unauthorized; and

-3. the accused then knew that the pass, permit, discharge certificate, or identification card was false or unauthorized.
+3. the accused knew the pass, permit, discharge certificate, or identification card was false or unauthorized.

 A conviction of wrongful use or possession of a false or unauthorized military or official pass, permit, discharge certificate, or identification card is possible if the prosecution can prove:

-1. the accused wrongfully used or possessed a certain military or official pass, permit, discharge certificate, or identification card;
+1. the accused wrongfully used or possessed a specific military or official pass, permit, discharge certificate, or identification card;

 2. the pass, permit, discharge certificate, or identification card was false or unauthorized; and

-3. the accused then knew that the pass, permit, discharge certificate, or identification card was false or unauthorized.
+3. the accused knew the pass, permit, discharge certificate, or identification card was false or unauthorized.

-If the intent of the accused was to defraud or deceive, it must also be proven that the accused used or possessed the pass, permit, discharge certificate, or identification card with intent to defraud or deceive.
+Suppose the accused’s intent was to defraud or deceive.
+In that case, it must also be proven that the accused used or possessed the pass, permit, discharge certificate, or identification card intending to defraud or deceive.

 Understanding Article 105a (False or Unauthorized Pass Offenses) of the UCMJ

-For the purposes of this article, Military or official pass, permit, discharge certificate, or identification card includes, as well as the more usual forms of these documents, all documents issued by any governmental agency for the purpose of identification and copies thereof.
-If any of these documents are deemed false or unauthorized and the accused possessed them with the intent to defraud or deceive, they are subject to prosecution.
+For this article, Military or official pass, permit, discharge certificate, or identification card includes, as well as the more usual forms of these documents, all documents issued by any governmental agency for the purpose of identification and copies thereof.
+If any of these documents are deemed false or unauthorized, and the accused possessed them intending to defraud or deceive, they are subject to prosecution.

 Maximum Possible Punishment for Violations of Article 105a

-Service members convicted of an Article 105a violation for possessing or using an unauthorized or false pass with intent to defraud or deceive, or making, altering, counterfeiting, tampering with, or selling an unauthorized pass or false pass face a maximum possible punishment of a dishonorable discharge, forfeiture of all pay and allowances, and confinement for 3 years.
-All other violation of Article 105a have a maximum sentence of bad-conduct discharge, forfeiture of all pay and allowances, and confinement for 6 months.
+Service members convicted of an Article 105a violation for possessing or using an unauthorized or false pass with intent to defraud or deceive, or making, altering, counterfeiting, tampering with, or selling an unauthorized pass or false pass face a maximum possible punishment of a dishonorable discharge, forfeiture of all pay and allowances, and confinement for three years.
+All other violations of Article 105a have a maximum sentence of bad-conduct discharge, forfeiture of all pay and allowances, and confinement for six months.

 How do you defend against Article 105a False or Unauthorized Pass Offenses charges?

-If you or someone you know is facing Article 105a charges for False or Unauthorized Pass Offenses, you need to speak with a Military defense attorney right away.
+If you or someone you know is facing Article 105a charges for False or Unauthorized Pass Offenses, you must speak with a Military defense attorney immediately.
 Please call Crisp and Associates Military at 888-347-1514 for a free consultation.